Sheaf-Theoretic Stratification Learning from Geometric and Topological Perspectives: Stratification Learning with the Local Homology Sheaf

 If $X$ is a $T_0$-space corresponding to a simplicial complex $K$, then the local homology groups in Section~\ref{subsec:LHS} are isomorphic to the simplicial homology groups of $K$.
 We now give a detailed example of stratification learning using local homology sheaf for the sundial example from Figure \ref{fig:sundial}.
 We will abuse notation slightly, and use $K$ to denote the finite $T_0$-space consisting of elements which are open simplices corresponding to the triangulated sundial (Figure~\ref{fig:triangulated-sundial}).
 We choose this notation so that we can describe our $T_0$-space using the more familiar language of simplicial complexes.
 For a simplex $\sigma \in K$, its minimal open neighborhood $B_{\sigma}$ is its \emph{star} consisting of all cofaces of $\sigma$, $\str(\sigma) = \{\tau \in K \mid \sigma \leq \tau\}$.
 The \emph{closed star}, $\overline{\str}(\sigma)$, is the smallest subcomplex that contains the star.
 The \emph{link} consists of all simplices in the closed star that are disjoint from the star, $\lk(\sigma) = \{\tau \in \overline{\str}(\sigma) \mid \tau \cap \str(\sigma) = \emptyset\}$. $K$ is equipped with a partial order based on face relations, where $x < y$ if $x$ is a proper face of $y$.
 This partial order gives rise to a Hasse diagram illustrated in Figure~\ref{fig:sundial-hasse}.

 A sheaf on $K$ can be considered as a labeling of each vertex in the Hasse diagram with a set and each edge with a morphism between the corresponding sets.
 Consider the local homology sheaf $\mathcal{L}$ on $K$ which takes each open set \footnote{In the finite simplicial setting, $U$ is the support of a union of open simplices in $K$.} $U \subset K$ to $H_\bullet(K, K-U)\cong \tilde{H}_\bullet (K/(K-U))\cong \tilde{H}_\bullet (\closure(U)/\lk(U))\cong H_\bullet(\closure(U),\lk(U))$, where $\lk(U):=\closure(U)-U$.
+The local homology sheaf is naturally group-valued, but we make no use of the group structure here.
+So we will forget the group structure of local homology groups, and think of them purely as sets.
 The above isomorphisms follow from excision and the observation that $K-U$ (resp. $\lk(U)$) is a closed subcomplex of $K$ (resp. $\closure(U)$), and therefore ($K$,$K-U$) and ($\closure(U), \lk(U)$) form good pairs (see \cite[page 124]{Hatcher2000}).
 Our algorithm described in Section~\ref{sec:clustering} can then be interpreted as computing local homology sheaf associated with each vertex in the Hasse diagram, and determining whether each edge in the diagram is an isomorphism.
 Our algorithm works by considering an element $\sigma$ in the Hasse diagram to be in the top-dimensional strata if all of the edges above $\sigma$ are isomorphisms, that is, if $\Lcal( \sigma<\tau)$ is an isomorphism for all pairs $ \sigma < \tau$.